chocolatey/docs/input/en-us/chocolatey-gui/user-interface/main-window/actions/tileview.md

 Description: Information about changing how packages are displayed
 ---

-Choco GUI provides the ability to toggle between tile view (the default selection) and a list view for both local and remote sources within the application.
+Chocolatey GUI provides the ability to toggle between tile view (the default selection) and a list view for both local and remote sources within the application.

-The following screenshot illustrate where the buttons to toggle between one view and the other are located:
+The following screenshot illustrates where the buttons to toggle between one view and the other are located:

 ![Show where the tile/list view toggle is located within the User Interface](/assets/images/chocolatey-gui/user_interface_main-window_action_switch_display_1.png "Show where the tile/list view toggle is located within the User Interface")